 §3.
 Employees who work a paid holiday shall be paid in addition to straight time, one-and-one-half (1½) times their normal rate of pay for all hours worked on such holiday.

 §5.
-Paid holidays that are observed while an employee is on vacation leave shall not be counted as a vacation leave.
+Should a designated holiday occur while an employee is on approved vacation leave, said day shall count as a holiday, not vacation leave.

 §1.
-Employees shall earn four personal leave days annually subject to the following provision.
-New employees and employees in their final year of employment shall earn one personal leave day quarterly provided the employee is on the payroll for at least 60 days within each quarterly period as follows:
+Employees shall be credited four personal leave days annually at the beginning of each year.
+Employees in their first and final year of employment shall earn one personal leave day quarterly provided the employee is on the payroll for at least 60 consecutive days between each quarterly period as follows:

 a.
 January 1 and March 31.